Free Printable: Low Carb & Keto Food List

 What Is A Cobb Salad?

-A cobb salad is a green salad topped with chicken, bacon, hard boiled eggs, avocado, tomatoes, roquefort cheese, chives, and cobb salad dressing.
+Cobb salad is a popular green salad topped with chicken, bacon, hard boiled eggs, avocado, tomatoes, Roquefort cheese, chives, and a Cobb salad dressing (often ranch, blue cheese, balsamic vinaigrette, or honey mustard).
+It was invented by Robert Cobb, owner of the Brown Derby Restaurant in Hollywood.

 Cobb Salad Ingredients

-- Ranch Dressing – This dressing takes just 5 minutes and is good on basically everything.
+- Ranch Dressing – This homemade ranch dressing takes just 5 minutes and is good on basically everything.
+I think it’s key for this salad.
 It’s pictured in the photos in this post.
+Store-bought also works.

 - Green Goddess Dressing – Fresh, herby, and ready in a flash.